Use low-priority VMs with Batch

-Development and testing: In particular, if large-scale solutions are being developed significant savings can be realized.
+Development and testing: In particular, if large-scale solutions are being developed, significant savings can be realized.
 All types of testing can benefit, but large-scale load testing and regression testing are great uses.

-Supplementing on-demand capacity: Low-priority VMs can be used to supplement regular dedicated VMs - when available, jobs can scale and therefore complete quicker for lower cost; when not available, the baseline of dedicated VMs are available.
+Supplementing on-demand capacity: Low-priority VMs can be used to supplement regular dedicated VMs - when available, jobs can scale and therefore complete quicker for lower cost; when not available, the baseline of dedicated VMs remains available.

-Flexible job execution time: If there is flexibility in the time jobs have to complete, then potential drops in capacity can be tolerated; however, with the addition of low-priority VMs jobs will frequently run faster and for a lower cost.
+Flexible job execution time: If there is flexibility in the time jobs have to complete, then potential drops in capacity can be tolerated; however, with the addition of low-priority VMs jobs frequently run faster and for a lower cost.